MatthewFinster/MatthewFinster/README.md

        Why?
 To enhance my Python, SQL, and problem-solving skills.
 2. 🏅 Complete **three Kaggle projects**, each with a corresponding **Power BI dashboard**, by June 30, 2025, documented on GitHub.
        Why?
 To continue to apply my skills to data-science related projects and to learn how to effectively use Power BI, which is a tool that wasn't used through my degree.
+3. 😉 To be useful, to be honorable, to be compassionate, to have it make some difference that I have lived and lived well.

 ---